dell/omnia/README.md

 Omnia is made available under the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0)

+## Contributing To Omnia

+We encourage everyone to help us improve Omnia by contributing to the project.
+Contributions can be as small as documentation updates or adding example use cases, to adding commenting and properly styling code segments all the way up to full feature contributions.
+We ask that contributors follow our established [guidelines](https://omnia-doc.readthedocs.io/en/latest/Contributing/index.html) for contributing to the project.

+Contributions to Omnia are made through Pull Requests (PRs) to "[devel](https://github.com/dell/omnia/tree/devel)" branch. "[devel](https://github.com/dell/omnia/tree/devel)" is the bleeding edge branch of Omnia packed with experimental and untested features".

 ## Omnia Community Members:
 <img src="docs/source/images/logos/delltech.jpg" height="50px" alt="Dell Technologies">
 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0e/Intel_logo_%282020%2C_light_blue%29.svg" height="50px" alt="Intel Corporation">